JustinSDK/dotSCAD/docs/lib-pie.md

 ## Parameters

 - `radius` : The radius of the circle.
-- `angles` : A single value or a 2 element vector which defines the central angle.
+- `angle` : A single value or a 2 element vector which defines the central angle.
 The first element of the vector is the beginning angle in degrees, and the second element is the ending angle.
 - `$fa`, `$fs`, `$fn` : Check [the circle module](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_the_2D_Subsystem#circle) for more details.

 ## Examples